AdamEisfeld/vue-blox/website/docs/docs/api/interfaces/blox-plugin-interface.md

 Implement this interface to provide additional functionality in determining how to parse / handle a given value of a view before passing it to the component as a prop.

+Plugins should determine if the current key/value pair needs to be parsed by the plugin early on, and return if not.

+Plugins can call the setProp() / setSlot() functions on the context provided to modify the props / slots of the component rendered for the context.

+Plugins should throw errors if the provided input is malformed.
+Errors will be caught by the [BloxComponent](/docs/api/components/blox-component) and emitted via the component's handleErrors() event.

 :::tip
 Register plugins globally via the registerBlox(...) call.
 :::